pathunstrom/makinggames/talk-notes-2018-pyohio/7-rendering.md

 effects of any kind:
 A camera that follows objects can have trouble if you only use full pixels for movement.
-Zooming is almost impossible as you try to add more game space, your pixel grid has to become smaller somehow.
+Zooming is almost impossible:
+as you try to add more game space, your pixel grid has to become more dense somehow.
-And a game developers favorite effect, screen shake, is _really_ hard if you're only using your display space as game space.
+Game developers favorite effect, screen shake, is _really_ hard if you're only using your display space as game space.

 To fix it, think in 'game units', which can be arbitrary scale.
+(Meters is good)
 Then add an object to be your camera, and use it's position and other features to decide what, exactly, to draw to screen.

-It takes some figuring out, but it opens up a whole work of possibilities.
+It takes some figuring out, but it opens up a whole world of possibilities.

 But to get to those possibilities, you need to know how to get images